 1. Here is the Vital Practices website where you can subscribe to their mailings.

-6. The Vestry Resources Guide handbook has basic, helpful information.
-It’s written by ECF and available for purchase, or you can borrow a copy from Jane Hartwell.
+5. The Vestry Resources Guide handbook has basic, helpful information.
+It’s written by ECF and available for purchase or check with the diocesan office about borrowing a copy.

-1. Visit our sitemap of Resources for Clergy and Congregational Leaders.
-You’ll find links to diocesan resources on many topics - including finance, forms and due dates, clergy compensation, insurance, governance, stewardship, etc. If you are searching for something specific, try using the A-Z Search and looking up the topic.
+1. Take a look at the "For Churches" tab on our homepage menu.
+You’ll find links to diocesan resources and information on many topics - including finance, forms and due dates, clergy compensation, insurance, governance, stewardship, etc. If you are searching for something specific, try using the A-Z Search and looking up the topic.

-3. Network with other Wardens….
+3. Network with other Wardens.
 You can contact former Senior Warden Fred Fowler.
-Or to find other wardens simply look on another church’s website, ask a Canon Missioner for recommendations, find out who led recent diocesan workshops or meet someone at a diocesan event.
+Or to find other wardens simply look on another church’s website.
 Click here for a list of Episcopal churches in Maine by town.